 Clear Vinyl Product Spotlight Video

-There are so many uses for clear vinyl and so many gauges that you can use for these uses that we always suggest ordering a couple of samples to see what will work best for your project.
+There are so many uses for clear vinyl and so many gauges that you can consider for each of these uses that we always suggest ordering a couple of samples to see what will work best for your project.
 Usually, there’s not a single gauge that’s best, and it really depends on your personal preferences.
-So we’ll try to give you a sense of what is commonly used and you can decide what will work for your application.
+So we’ll try to give you a sense of what is commonly used and you can decide what will work best for your application.